Simarv07/Tetris-Game/README.md

 - Install the required packages: pip install pygame
 - Run the game: python main.py

+NOTE: This requires a .env file which contains the credentials to the database.
+Without it, the game cannot run.
+Reach out to me at simarv07@gmail.com for the access token.

 # How to Play
 - Use the arrow keys to move the Tetrominoes left and right.
 - Use the up arrow key to rotate the Tetrominoes.